Tokyo

 INGREDIENTS

 Saito pays close attention to the best each season has to offer when sourcing his ingredients.
 Seafood comes primarily via Toyosu Market in Tokyo, and includes maguro via wholesaler Yamayuki and sea urchin from the wild, natural waters of Rishiri, Hokkaido.
 His rice of choice is the koshihikari variety from Toyama Prefecture selected for its rich umami and large, plump grains.
-It is seasoned with a blend of Yohei akazu red vinegar and rice vinegar.
+It is seasoned with a rice vinegar.
 Seaweed comes from the rich natural environment of Ariake Bay in Kyushu.

 CHEF